 Note.
 The upper confidence interval is set to 1.00 by ggstatsplot (Patil, 2021) because they assume one-sided CIs.
 Please refer to Table 10 for confidence intervals.

-Study 3 (sunk cost): Tent project
+Scenario 3 (sunk cost): Tent project

-We conducted a chi-square test between two conditions, namely the “Sell to roofer” condition and “Sell for its scrap value” condition, and found no support for the main effect of avoiding the appearance of wastefulness by being more likely to continue a project in the “selling for scrap value” condition compared with selling to the roofer to avoid the appearance of the wastefulness of sunk cost (χ²(1, N = 600) = 0.17, p = .684; 95% CI [0.00, 1.00]).
+We hypothesized that people are more likely to escalate commitment to a losing project when abandoning the project means foregoing any utility that goes beyond mere parts.
+We conducted a chi-square test comparing between “no waste (sell to roofer)” condition (count = , proportion = ) and “waste (sell for its scrap value)” condition (count = , proportion = ), and found no support differences in choosing whether to proceed with the project (χ²(1, N = 600) = 0.17, p = .684; 95% CI [0.00, 1.00]).
 We provided a summary plot in Figure 3.